You can find the MHS Course Guide here

 College Credit: 3 CHS credits through SCCC

 This course will examine classic and contemporary cinema as a modern literary form.
-Through an exploration of a variety of films, students will develop a better understanding of the art form and its place in the contemporary world.
 Students will be expected to complete occasional reading assignments in conjunction with the study of various films.
-Assessments will include a variety of writing assignments including critical and analytical essays, movie reviews, creative writing, personal response, screenplay excerpts, etc. Consistent attendance is critical for success in the course as most films will be viewed in class.
-Absences will require the completion of separate, substitute assignments.
-Class participation and active, alert viewing participation will amount to 20 percent of the final grade.
+Assessments will include a variety of writing assignments.
+Class requirements include participation and active, alert viewing.
 Film lists will vary from semester to semester.
-Parental permission is required as some of the films will be rated R. Possible R–rated titles will include, but are not limited to, The Graduate (1967), Do the Right Thing (1989), and Crash (1984).
+Parental permission is required as some of the films will be rated R. Consistent attendance is critical for success in the course as most films will be viewed in class.

 Credit: 0.5